Nayakudu (film): Release and reception

-The film released in mid-September.
+The film was released in mid-September.

-MM of The Hindu called it a "neat action film" and wrote, "Though the film is full of sentiment and love, the basic backdrop is action.
-Some scenes look cinematic, but they are passable."
+M. M. of The Hindu called it a "neat action film" and wrote, "Though the film is full of sentiment and love, the basic backdrop is action.
+Some scenes look cinematic, but they are passable".
 Reviewing the film for Zamin Ryot, Griddaluru Gopalrao appreciated the storyline and performances.
 He stated that director Kodi Ramakrishna had succeeded in adapting Runway in a Telugu setting.
 On the other hand, a critic from Sify called it "avoidable," adding, "The story and presentation of director Kodi Ramakrishna is old wine in new bottle.
-The shot takings and situations are all taken in an old fashioned manner which makes the proceedings move at snail pace."
+The shot takings and situations are all taken in an old fashioned manner which makes the proceedings move at snail pace".